Kurento/kurento/source/dev/dev_guide.rst

 Build from sources
 ==================

+To build the source code of Kurento Media Server, you have 2 options:

+* Build absolutely everything from scratch.
+Keeping in mind the dependency graph from :ref:`dev-code-repos`, you will need to start from the leftmost part and progress towards the right, building all projects one by one.

+* Start from an intermediate point.
+For example if you only want to build Kurento Media Server itself, and not its dependencies, you can leverage the packages that are already built in the **Kurento packages repository** (see instructions for either the :ref:`Release repo <installation-local>` or :ref:`Development repo <installation-dev-local>`).

-To work directly with KMS source code, or to just build KMS from sources, the easiest way is using the module **kms-omni-build**.
-Just follow these steps:
+To work directly with Kurento source code, the easiest way is using the **kms-omni-build** repo, which aggregates all the other Kurento projects in the form of `git submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`__.

+In all cases, the workflow is the same.
+Follow these steps to end up with an environment that is approrpiate for hacking on the Kurento source code:

-1. Install required tools, like Git.
+1. Install required tools.
-2. Add the Kurento repository to your system configuration.
-3. Clone **kms-omni-build**.
-4. Install build dependencies: tools like GCC, CMake, etc., and KMS development libraries.
+2. Install build dependencies.
+3. Download the source code.
+4. Build and run Kurento Media Server.
-5. Build with CMake and Make.
+5. Build and run Kurento tests.
-6. Run the newly compiled KMS.
-7. Run KMS tests.

 Install required tools
 ----------------------

-This command will install the basic set of tools that are needed for the next steps:
+This command installs the basic set of tools that are needed for the next steps:

 .. code-block:: shell